ibm-cloud-docs/openshift/satellite_clusters.md

    *  [Remove individual worker nodes](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_rm) from the cluster.
    *  [Remove the cluster](/docs/openshift?topic=openshift-remove).
 4. For each worker node that you removed, decide what to do with the corresponding host in your {{site.data.keyword.satelliteshort}} location.
-   *  [Reload the host operating system](/docs/satellite?topic=satellite-hosts#host-update) so that you can assign the host to other {{site.data.keyword.satelliteshort}} resources such as the location control plane or other clusters.
+   *  Reload the host operating system so that you can re-attach and re-assign the host to other {{site.data.keyword.satelliteshort}} resources such as the location control plane or other clusters.
    *  Delete the hosts from your underlying infrastructure provider.
 For more information, refer to the infrastructure provider documentation.